 Boozhound Laboratories (BHL) sell a partial JFET phono preamp kit that consists of a printed circuit board (PCB) and the passive parts.
 The kit builder needs to supply their own power supply, enclosure and hardware (connectors, switches ...)
 The kit contents are shown below.

 Photograph 2: JFET Phono Preamplifier Kit Contents

-The schematic (shown below) and included in the detailed assembly manual.
+The schematic (shown below) and included in the detailed kit assembly manual.
 The BHL kit uses the same topology as the "Le Pacific" circuit with some changes.
 Just two JFETs in each channel and a simple RIAA equalization network comprise the preamp.
 Regardless of that the design is very simple and open to a lot of tweaking.
 It is specifically designed for a MM cartridge.
-If you have a MC cartridge you will need a pre-preamp (see the DIY JFET Phono Preamp page for the schematic) or you can use a phono step-up transformer.
+If you have a MC cartridge you will need a pre-preamp (see the Le Pacific PrePre for MC Cartridges and the Boozhound Labs MC Pre-Preamp pages for schematics) or you can use a phono step-up transformer.

 Figure 1: Boozhound Labs JFET Phono (RIAA) Preamp Kit Schematic